MarcJHuber/event-driven-servers/spawnd/perl/README.txt

-This code is unsupported and quite likely no longer works.
+This code isn't fully supported.